 The Best Arm Workout

-You can build bigger arms simply by doing compound lifts, but your progress may be slow and inconsistent, and your arms may very well lag behind your other muscles.
+You can build bigger arms simply by doing compound lifts, but your progress may be slow and inconsistent, and your arms may lag behind your other muscles.
 You can remedy this by adding some arm isolation lifts to the ends of your workouts.
 Maybe one workout ends with biceps curls, another ends with triceps extensions, and another ends with lateral raises.
 That’s usually enough.

-Even with these dedicated arm workouts, we still recommend starting with compound lifts.
+Even with these dedicated arm workouts, we recommend starting with compound lifts.
 We want to warm up and tire out your muscles so that we aren’t hammering away too hard at your joints with your isolation lifts.
 And we want to give you results that look balanced, functional, and badass.

 Here are some sample arm workouts.
 Feel free to switch up the exercises.
 These are just examples.